Confluence automation tool: What it is and key considerations

 • Triggers: This is what kicks off the rule.
 A trigger could be anything from a Page is published or a Comment is added to something that happens on a schedule, like every Monday morning.

 • Conditions: These are optional checks that make your rule more specific.
 For example, you could tell it to only run if a page has a certain label or if the user is part of a specific team.
-This stops the automation from running on everything.
+This ensures the automation runs exactly where you need it.

 The best part?
 You don’t need to know how to code to use it.
 Space admins and other non-technical folks can easily build and tweak their own rules using a straightforward, visual setup.